L.W.C. van den Berg: Education and career

-Many times van den Berg had opposite opinions with another Dutch orientalist, Snouck Hurgronje.
+Many times Van den Berg had opposite opinions with another Dutch orientalist, Christiaan Snouck Hurgronje.
 Van den Berg's first exchange with Snouck concerned Van den Berg's own paper publication on Imam al-Nawawi's Minhâdj at-talibîn (Le guide des zélés croyants).
 Snouck stressed that including the original Arabic text was superfluous as excellent copies were available throughout the Muslim world.
-While complimenting Van den Berg on the smoothness of the French text, Snouck also questioned whether the various terms found in the Fiqh books should be translated because the Arabic words were critical technical terms, “the pillars” of knowledge and wisdom.
+While complimenting Van den Berg on the smoothness of the French text, Snouck also questioned whether the various terms found in the Fiqh books should be translated because the Arabic words were critical technical terms, "the pillars" of knowledge and wisdom.

 In July 1881, Van den Berg wrote a critique of the Holle's recommendations which called for strict monitoring Islam in the East Indies.
 In a matter of putting spies in Mecca, for example, according to Van den Berg, it is completely useless because most Arabs residing in Nusantara were from Hadhramaut.
 Hadhramis were considered strangers in the eyes of the Arabs of Mecca.

-A state commission was established in 1890 for revision of colonial legislation in the field of private law and van den Berg was appointed as its secretary.
+A state commission was established in 1890 for revision of colonial legislation in the field of private law and Van den Berg was appointed as its secretary.

 A decade later, Snouck used another opportunity to critique Van den Berg.
 In this case, it concerned Aceh.
 In 1880, Th.
-Der Kinderen, a member of the Council of the Indies, and Van den Berg as his secretary had been instructed to visit Aceh and report on its “unruly” conditions.
+Der Kinderen, a member of the Council of the Dutch East Indies, and Van den Berg as his secretary had been instructed to visit Aceh and report on its "unruly" conditions.
 With the Aceh problem continuing to be unresolved, Snouck (who had arrived in Java in 1889 to become Advisor for Native Affairs) was sent to Aceh in 1891.
 His seven-month stay in that part of Aceh under Dutch military control resulted in a lengthy report and the publication of a two-volume De Atjèhers.
 Even though Snouck criticized him many times, Van den Berg's career does not seem to have been affected negatively.

 Van den Berg became a corresponding member of the Royal Netherlands Academy of Arts and Sciences in 1876 and resigned in 1888.

-Van den Berg returned to the Netherlands in 1887 to accept a Professorship at the Indische Instelling Delft, a college for colonial administration.
+Van den Berg returned to the Netherlands in 1887 to accept a professorship at the Indische Instelling Delft, a college for colonial administration.
 His tenure at the institute moved along smoothly while he continued to publish.
 In his later life, he also was active in politics for the Anti-Revolutionary Party, serving on the municipal council of Delft from 1901 to 1904 and as mayor of the same town between 1910 and 1920.
-He was member of the States of South Holland from 1902 to 1911 and a member of the Dutch parliament's First Chamber between 1911 and 1923.
+He was member of the Provincial Council of South Holland from 1902 to 1911 and a member of the Senate between 1911 and 1923.

-Van den Berg died on March 2, 1927, in Delft, South Holland, Netherlands.
-Although the name of L.W.C. van den Berg is not as famous as his successor, Snouck Hurgronje, on researches on Islam and Arabs in East Indies, but van den Berg still has been a very important orientalist.
+Van den Berg died on March 2, 1927, in Delft.
+Although the name of L.W.C. van den Berg is not as famous as his successor, Snouck Hurgronje, on researches on Islam and Arabs in East Indies, but Van den Berg still has been a very important orientalist.